kerens91/FlyingSheepsServerApp/README.md

 The cards definition and implementation is under the [card](https://github.com/kerens91/FlyingSheepsServerApp/tree/master/src/main/java/card) package.
 The cards data is pulled from the database once, and is used when a new game starts.
 The cards are created using the **Factory pattern**, handled in the 'CardFactory' class.

-The cards data is held in a database, implemented under the [database](https://github.com/kerens91/FlyingSheepsServerApp/tree/master/src/main/java/database) package.
+The cards data is held in a database[^3], implemented under the [database](https://github.com/kerens91/FlyingSheepsServerApp/tree/master/src/main/java/database) package.
 I am using **MySQL database** along with **JDBC connector** handled in the ‘DriverSQL’ class.
 The information needed to access the database is defined in the ‘persistence’ **XML** file.
 I used **Hibernate** for the object-relational mapping, the tables are mapped to Entities, defined in the ‘entity’ sub-package,